dapr/docs/daprdocs/content/en/operations/components/certification-lifecycle.md

 - If there only internal method (not interface methods) signature changes but the behavior has not changed (for example adding new logging), then there is no need to re-certify the component

 - The component need to be recertified in these scenarios:
+  - If the component has bug fixes or feature improvements
   - If there are dependency changes.
 For example a different or update version of Redis client is used
   - If the component needs to be certified with a new version of backing service it integrates with.
-For example the a Kafka queue version is updated.
+For example Kafka broker version is updated
 - For recertification the tests are run for the component with the new versions of the client and/or the backing service and results verified
 - The new component certification process is followed in these scenarios:
-  - If the behavior of the component is changing
+  - If the behavior of the component is changing resulting in a version update of the component
   - If there are breaking changes in terms of function signature/interface changes

-For a component to be certified tests are run in a Dapr team maintained environment.
+For a component to be certified tests are run in an environment maintaine by the Dapr team.